Strategic plan Implementation: How to connect your strategy to your operations

 How is Strategy Integrated into Business Operations?

-We focus on building 6 Critical Capacities within leadership teams not only to help them with their strategic plan implementation and goal accomplishment but also to help them deepen the connection between what they’re reaching for strategically and what they’re doing operationally.
+We focus on building 6 Critical Capacities within leadership teams not only to help them with their implementation and strategic goal accomplishment but also to help them deepen the connection between what they’re reaching for strategically and what they’re doing operationally.

 We look at it as implementing the plan and developing the right environment around the plan to support a successful strategy implementation process.